david672orford/russian-language-list/for-instructors/software.md

 	easy (for a programmer) to parse and convert into other formats such as HTML.
 * [Odt2html](https://github.com/david672orford/odt2html)
-	--There are a number of ways to convert ODT (ODF wordprocessing) documents to HTML.
+	--There are a number of ways to convert ODT (ODF word processing) documents to HTML.
 For example, Libreoffice can save in HTML format, but the files it produces are intended to produce an exact representation of the printed document, not to produce good web pages which look good on screens